open-telemetry/opamp-spec/specification.md

 The Server SHOULD compress the response if the Client indicated it can accept compressed response via the "Accept-Encoding" header.

+#### Plain HTTP Message Size Limits

+All plain HTTP message size limits in this section apply to the complete HTTP request or response body.
+It is RECOMMENDED to use 64 MiB as the default limit for each limit in this section.
+Implementations SHOULD allow these limits to be configured.

+The Server MUST enforce a size limit when receiving HTTP request bodies, including after decompression, to mitigate possible excessive memory allocation caused by a misconfigured or malicious Client sending an oversized request.
+If the limit is exceeded, the Server MUST respond with `HTTP 413 Content Too Large`, after which the Client MUST NOT retry the same request.

+The Client MUST enforce a size limit when receiving HTTP response bodies, including after decompression, to mitigate possible excessive memory allocation caused by a misconfigured or malicious Server sending an oversized response.
+If the limit is exceeded, the Client MUST treat the response as failed, MUST NOT process the oversized response body, and SHOULD record the fact that the response was discarded.

+The Server MUST limit the size of HTTP response bodies before sending them, including before compression, to avoid overwhelming the Client.
+If the limit is exceeded, the Server MUST NOT send the oversized response body and SHOULD record the fact that the response was discarded.

+The Client SHOULD limit the size of HTTP request bodies before sending them, including before compression, to avoid overwhelming the Server.
+If the limit is exceeded, the Client MUST NOT make the request and SHOULD record the fact that the request was discarded.

 ### AgentToServer and ServerToAgent Messages